1. About project

 git-as-svn also allows you to define whole groups of users.

-To do this, describe your groups within groups
+To do this, describe your groups within groups section of git-as-svn.conf :

 repositoryMapping: !listMapping